Gunasekeran/Create-and-Read-NetCDF-Files/README.md

-# Create-and-Read-NetCDF-Files
+# Create_and_Read_NetCDF_Files
-Creating and Reading a NetCDF File
+Creating a NetCDF File and Reading the file using Xarray Library